The body is one’s home, and the relationships we cultivate create common ground between us.

 Artistic Education Workshops

 These workshops bridge critical theory and embodied practice.
 Participants work with writing, movement, and voice to connect ideas to lived experience and creative process.
-This approach equips people with practical tools for academic writing and studio practice.
+This approach equips participants with practical tools for academic writing and studio practice.

 Curatorial Practice